Suryansh1004/Undercover-Education-DevHacks/README.md

 3. This would enable the students to gain access to the knowledge to knowing that why are they studying the various subjects and what they need to work on to be good at their respective jobs in the future.
 This will help make their goals and visions much more clear.<br>
 4. We would have collaborations with various companies of different streams, that would be willing to give the students a technical tour of their facilities.
 This would enable the students to know that what is the use of the theoretical part in real world and also give them an idea of what it is like to work the job that they are pursuing.
 Tours would be held once the registrations have reached the minimum number of students required.<br>
 5. We would have collaborations with companies of different streams that would be willing to organize workshops in the college itself, where they would make the students aware of the real world applications of their studies, as well as answer to their doubts and questions.
 Workshop would be held once the registrations have reached the minimum number of students required.<br>
 6. Lastly if the student is unable to attend the live tour as well as the workshop, their would be an online portal, where they can find the choose any course and get to know it's real world application.
-The videos of the previous tours and workshops would also be available for the students to see and get an idea of what it is like.<br>
+The videos of the previous tours and workshops would also be available for the students to see and get an idea of what it is like.<br><br><br>
-<b>Images of the prototype are attached here with:-</b>
+<b>Images of the prototype are attached here with:-</b><br>

 #### Architecture Diagram